lenknerd/HomePage1/posts/jflqcd_body.md

 It turns out that describing quark and gluon binding is extremely tricky business in physics, much more so than similar binding phenomena at larger scales.
 For instance, if you and a friend hold hands and step on a scale together, you find (not surprisingly) that your combined weight is the sum of your individual weights.
-However, if three quarks "grab hold of each other" to form a proton or neutron, the combined partcile weighs more than a **hundred times** the sum of their individual weights!
+However, if three quarks "grab hold of each other" to form a proton or neutron, the combined particle weighs more than a **hundred times** the sum of their individual weights!

 This mysterious "extra mass" acquired through binding is actually the origin of most of the mass in our world, far more than the famed Higgs mechanism.
 But where does this extra mass come from, and why does it arise when quarks get together and interact?